Amazon (company): Audible

 Audible is a seller and producer of spoken audio entertainment, information, and educational programming on the Internet.
 Audible sells digital audiobooks, radio and television programs, and audio versions of magazines and newspapers.
 Through its production arm, Audible Studios, Audible has also become the world's largest producer of downloadable audiobooks.
 On January 31, 2008, Amazon announced it would buy Audible for about $300 million.
 The deal closed in March 2008 and Audible became a subsidiary of Amazon.

 Goodreads

 Goodreads is a "social cataloging" website founded in December 2006 and launched in January 2007 by Otis Chandler, a software engineer, and entrepreneur, and Elizabeth Khuri.
 The website allows individuals to freely search Goodreads' extensive user-populated database of books, annotations, and reviews.
 Users can sign up and register books to generate library catalogs and reading lists.
 They can also create their groups of book suggestions and discussions.
 In December 2007, the site had over 650,000 members, and over a million books had been added.
 Amazon bought the company in March 2013.

 Ring

 Ring is a home automation company founded by Jamie Siminoff in 2013.
-It is primarily known for its WiFi powered smart doorbells, but manufactures other devices such as security cameras.
+It is primarily known for its Wi-Fi powered smart doorbells, but manufactures other devices such as security cameras.
 Amazon bought Ring for US$1 billion in 2018.